Expert Consultants in Fine Art Asset Management and Cultural-Entertainment Attractions.

 Jeffrey A. Dering is an internationally recognized, award-winning consultant, with more than 40-years of specialized expertise in creating innovative solutions for “living & learning” that attract, educate, engage, entertain, inform and inspire.

 Dering works with museums, governments and global industry leaders in development of entertainment and cultural attractions, such as ITEC Entertainment and Lewelling & Associates.

 Fine Art Asset Development, Marketing and Business Management.

 From Old Masters to Modern Masters.

-Dering Fine Art Consultants, LLC specializes in Fine Art Asset Development, Marketing and Business Management of Old Masters to Modern Masters, including project management of financial transactions (sales, acquisitions, investment guidance), asset needs assessments, marketplace analysis, executive summaries, the authentication process, the appraisal process, provenance development, condition reports, conservation, scientific forensic analysis, historical research, independent expert opinions, imagery, insurance, security, handling and transport.
+Dering Fine Art Consultants, LLC specializes in Fine Art Asset Development, Marketing and Business Management of Old Masters to Modern Masters, including project management of financial transactions (sales, acquisitions, investment guidance), marketplace analysis, valuation assessments, executive summaries, the authentication process, the appraisal process, provenance development, condition reports, conservation, scientific forensic analysis, historical research, independent expert opinions, imagery, insurance, security, handling and transport.

-Dering works with private clients, corporations, institutions and foundations.
+Dering works with private clients, corporations, institutions, governments and foundations.

-Dering Fine Art Consultants is Not an “Art Gallery” or an “Art Dealer”.
+Dering Fine Art Consultants is Not an “Art Gallery” or “Art Dealer”.